Sneed-Group/sammy-public-license/README.md

 - **Permission Grant:**
   - Individuals acquiring the Software are granted permission without charge.
-  - Authorized activities include using, copying, modifying, merging, publishing, distributing, sublicensing, and selling copies of the Software.
+  - Authorized activities include (with limitations) using, copying, modifying, merging, publishing, distributing, sublicensing, and selling copies of the Software.
   - Permissions extend to individuals to whom the Software is furnished, subject to specified conditions.

 - **Conditions:**